Report the breaking of planning rules

 • work that causes a danger to the public

-• significant works including alteration of or damage to listed buildings
+• significant works including alteration of or damage to nationally listed buildings

-• unauthorised works to trees that are protected by a Tree Preservation Order or that are located in a conservation area
+• unauthorised works to trees that are protected by a Tree Preservation Order or that are within a conservation area

 • any other development that causes irreversible harm

-We aim to make an initial response to the complainant within 21 days of the receipt of the complaint
+We aim to make an initial response to the complainant within 21 days of the receipt of the submitted report.

 • unauthorised works, or breaches of condition, that are considered to cause a significant harm to amenity